The Fucking Cunts Treat Us Like Pricks: Legacy

-The title of the album appears as a piece of grafitti in David Peace's 2002 novel Nineteen Eighty Three: Book Four of the Red Riding Quartet.
+The title of the album appears as a piece of graffiti in David Peace's 2002 novel Nineteen Eighty Three: Book Four of the Red Riding Quartet.
 It is also used in dialogue in Julian Gough's 2011 novel Jude In London.

 English post-punk band Bilge Pump released a 10" EP titled The Fucking Cunts Still Treat Us Like Pricks on Gringo Records in 2010.

 In 2019, comedian Stewart Lee ironically claimed that "80s anarcho-punks Flux of Pink Indians were privately dismayed by the Countryside Alliance's misappropriation of their album The Fucking Cunts Treat Us Like Pricks to soundtrack its campaign against rural post-office closures." at the conclusion of an extended routine about right wing individuals adopting left-wing songs.